Lanchester, John. I.O.U.: Why Everyone Owes Everyone and No One Can Pay. McClelland and Stewart, New York, 2010. NF

 Pared down, the catastrophe in 2008 depended on two things: subprime mortgages and credit default swaps.
 These two inventions of giant investment banks had the combined effect of loaning money to people who in the past could never (and shouldn’t ever) borrow huge amounts (jobless, mendacious, addicted, ex-convict, penniless people.
 These are the subprime mortgages), and then encouraging those banks to pay other financial institutions to assume the risk of these people defaulting on their loans (the “swaps”).
 Many thought this would improve safety by spreading risk around, but it ended up entangling (like disorganized rope all over the floor of a boat, attached to a huge weight plummeting into the ocean) all the biggest banks not just in risk but in certainty of a really big default.
 Mathematical models said the risk of this was something like one in 3 trillion, but “when unexpected things happen — and as every grown-up in the world knows, unexpected things happen all the time — the historically based mathematical models can’t cope with it.”
 American and UK federal governments (taxpayers, that is) along with many others bailed these banks out, because not doing that meant the entire economic system would have collapsed.

-It’s not clear to me what that collapse would have meant to ordinary people.
+It’s not clear to me what that collapse would have looked like to ordinary people.
 Certainly radical changes, usually downward, in prices of all sorts of things, no chance of borrowing money, nothing of any interest available in stores, and a big increase in theft, graft, and fraudulent behaviour by everybody.
 I guess … Lanchester says several times that Canadian banking regulations were much less permissive and therefore banks required comparatively minimal bailouts.
-But of course Canada is a little boy on the field among the world financial professional athletes, and our fortunes rise and fall with those of the big guys, mainly the United States.
+But of course Canada is a little boy on the field among the world financial professional athletes, and our fortunes rise and fall with those of the big guys scoring goals or not, mainly the United States.